 The results show that, although there is sufficient radiation in countries like Spain, it is difficult to attain recommended doses of vitamin D in winter - from November to February at a northern mid-latitude, since the exposure time required is excessive - 130 minutes.
 "Radiation received also depends on posture, body shape and clothing.
 It should also be remembered that not all areas of the body synthesize vitamin D with the same efficiency," Serrano added.
 An individual's age also plays an important role in synthesizing vitamin D from UV radiation, because the older one gets the less able one is able to produce vitamin D. Middle-aged adults have 66 percent of the potential that children have to do this.
 These results can help to adopt the right measures to make up for any deficiency, such as informing the medical profession about the utility of increasing vitamin D intake in the diet or through supplements."

 Looking for 100% chemical-free, all-natural nourishing face and body oils?
 Check out Earth & Elm Nourishing Face Oil and Earth & Elm Nourishing Body Oil.
 Subscribe to our Trusted Health Club newsletter for more information about natural living tips, natural health, oral care, skincare, body care and foot care..
-If you are looking for more health resources make sure to check out the Trusted Health Resources list.
+If you are looking for more health resources check out the Trusted Health Resources list.

 Founder Ray Spotts has a passion for all things natural and has made a life study of nature as it relates to health and well-being.
 Ray became a forerunner bringing products to market that are extraordinarily effective and free from potentially harmful chemicals and additives.
 For this reason Ray formed Trusted Health Products, a company you can trust for clean, effective, and healthy products.
 Ray is an organic gardener, likes fishing, hiking, and teaching and mentoring people to start new businesses.
 You can get his book for free, “How To Succeed In Business Based On God’s Word,” at www.rayspotts.com.